Honda CB900F

+The Honda CB900F is a Honda motorcycle made from 1979 through 1983.
+It was a typical sport-adjacent Universal Japanese Motorcycle of the time, using a straight four-cylinder four-stroke 900 cc engine with carburetors.

-The first version was produced from 1979 through 1983, and was available in the United States in 1981 and 1982.
+The motorbike was produced from 1979 through 1983, and was available in the United States in 1981 and 1982.
 In 1983 it was replaced by the CB1100F.
-The second version was available from 2002 through 2007.
-It is called the Hornet 900 in Europe and the 919 in North America, while the related CB600F is the Hornet 600 in Europe and the 599 in North America.
-In 2008 the second version CB900 was replaced by the CB1000R.

-First version
+Honda CB 900 F

 Background

 In 1969 Honda introduced its flagship CB750 superbike, whose success led to Honda's domination of the motorcycle market.
 Honda had been successful in European endurance racing with their RCB-series RS1000, and had made advances in suspension technology from their experience in motocross, and the company chose to base a new DOHC roadster on their endurance racer.

 The CB900F's design was aimed at European markets, rather than the usual focus on the United States, where it was not available until 1981.
 In Europe, it was initially named Super Sport like the 750 (FZ and FA) later named after the Bol d'Or endurance race.
 In the market, the CB900F competed with larger capacity bikes like the Kawasaki Kz1000, Suzuki GS1000, and Yamaha XS1100.